Blaenau Ffestiniog North railway station: The Ffestiniog Railway returns

 The preserved Ffestiniog Railway progressed back towards Blaenau throughout the 1970s, raising the question of where its new Blaenau terminus would be.
 The half-buried Stesion Fain site was closely considered, which would have made Blaenau Ffestiniog North's future secure by reviving its long-ceased role as an interchange station with the narrow gauge.
 As a marker and statement of intent the FR installed their locomotive "Princess" on the Stesion Fain site.
 In the event British Railways (BR) and the FR agreed that a wholly new interchange in the middle of Blaenau would be best.
 There would be no case for both the new station and the ex-LNWR station to co-exist a quarter of a mile apart, so when the BR part of the new station opened on 22 March 1982, the erstwhile Blaenau Ffestiniog North closed the same day.
 The FR part of the new station opened on 25 May 1982.
-Just as there was no case for two standard gauge stations there was no case for two narrow gauge stations. the track through Stesion Fain was reinstated, but no station, a commemorative flower bed marks its location.
+Just as there was no case for two standard gauge stations there was no case for two narrow gauge stations. the track through Stesion Fein was reinstated, but no station, a commemorative flower bed marks its location.